Skip to content

 SiwaBest Egyptian Destinations

-Heading back to the Western desert, Siwa is one of the most beautiful oases in Egypt and the Dakrour Mountain is its most prized attraction.
-There, you can be buried in the sand up to your neck, for 20 minutes, 3 to 5 times a day, as the sand there is known for its healing powers and tourists from across the globe have been known to try it for themselves.
+Heading back to the Western Desert, Siwa is one of the most beautiful oases in Egypt, and the Dakrour Mountain is its most prized attraction.
+There, you can be buried in the sand up to your neck for 20 minutes, 3 to 5 times a day, as the sand there is known for its healing powers.
+Tourists from across the globe have been known to try it for themselves.

-The site also has a lot of history as it has been in use since the Ptolemaic period, as tombs and dwellings.
+The site has a lot of history, as it has been used as tombs and dwellings since the Ptolemaic period.

-You can also visit another extremely popular site known as Cleopatra’s Bath.
+You can also visit another viral site known as Cleopatra’s Bath.
 The majestic pool is fed with water from natural hot springs.
-It’s a perfect way for cooling off on a summer day.
-It is said that Queen Cleopatra swam in this pool during her visit to Siwa, hence how it got its name.
+It’s a perfect way to cool off on a summer day.
+It is said that Queen Cleopatra swam in this pool during her visit to Siwa, which is how it got its name.

-Siwa also has its share of ancient history, since you will come across the Temple of the Oracle (known as the Temple of Amun).
-The temple was built by Alexander the Great in 331 BCE as he wanted to become the pharaoh of Egypt.
+Siwa also has its share of ancient history, as you will come across the Temple of the Oracle (the Temple of Amun).
+Alexander the Great built the temple in 331 BCE to become the pharaoh of Egypt.

 Film Locations in Italy: Cities and Landscapes